PiggyAwesome/useless/README.md

-Yo mamma so fat everytime she turns around its her birthday
+Yo mamma so fat, it takes her two trips to haul ass